YASHWANTH272000/DAA-HA3/README.md

     Note - i just uploaded the text file (in the text i wrote example tree).

             Step 1 : Put the coded file (Asn03GxxP07.py) and text file in the same folder.
-            Step 2 : Run the code
+            Step 2 : Enter the command line "python Question07.py text". text - argument
+            Step 3 : Run

-    In the output promt it will show "Enter the source vertex" then press source 0(for example).
+    In the output promt it will show "Enter the source vertex" then press source as 0(for example).

 contribution of each team member :
       we both worked like brothers , We divided progarm each